Your guide to applying

 - Repeat grants within five years, except in special circumstances

 - Travel costs

 - Commemorative Bonfires/Street Parties

 - Marching Bands

 - Evidence of expenditure of grant must be provided within six months.
-And we are always pleased to include photographs and reports on how the grant monies have been used to include in our website.
+And we are always pleased to receive photographs and reports on how the grant monies have been used to include on our website.